On Thursday 11 September, Level 2 will be closed, including the permanent collection and the Design Kitchen.

 Booking information

-*Please note that this benefit only applies to the cardholding Member’s ticket and not those of additional guests.
+*Please note that this benefit applies only to the cardholding Member’s ticket and not to those of additional guests.

 Facilitators